codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-1-getting-started.md

 Oh.
 Excuse me!
 There's one more little thing I need to tell you.

 As any other languages, JavaScript allows us to write comments in the code.
-There are 2 way to write a comment in JavaScript:
+There are 2 ways to write a comment in JavaScript:
 - Start your comment with two slashes `//` and all the characters afterward to the end of the line will be considered as comment.
 - If you want to write a multi-lines comment, you can enclose text like we do in